 For us: Even if something seems good to us and for us, if it is not the Lord’s will, may we turn from it and trust and surrender to His will and wisdom to know what is good for us.
 However tempted we feel to pull in the direction opposite of His will, may we surrender our hearts to Him to enable us to be obedient to our Lord in all aspects and not only in those suited to us.

 Saul’s action grieved the Lord and it grieved Samuel too.
 In verse 12 we go on to read that Saul goes to Carmel, where he sets up a monument in his honour.
 Again, these actions are reflective of Saul’s heart and where it truly lies with, in relation to God.
-He disobeys God, did what suited him and probably what found him favour among his men.
+He disobeys God, did what suited him and probably gained him favour among his men.
 He does not seem conflicted about it and goes on to demonstrate prideful and glory seeking behaviour by setting up his monument.

 His actions and achievements as king no more seem to him as solely because of the Lord’s hand on him but rather his pride is leading him down a path of sin and rebellion towards God.